timkindberg/zusteller/README.md

 ### Async actions

-The example from Zustand's page.
-I'd just use react-query for this but it's a simple example.
+The example from zustand's page.
+I'd just use react-query for this but let's recreate it anyway.

 ```js
 import create from 'zusteller'